iCliniq Logo

 • Melanoma: It is a type of skin cancer that affects melanocytes which are responsible for producing skin pigment.
 In melanoma, the skin pigments may leak into the bloodstream, causing dark urine, a rare condition.
 Signs of melanoma involve changes in the size and texture of moles.

-• Lead or mercury poisoning can cause dark reddish urine.
+• Lead or mercury poisoning can cause dark, reddish urine.

-What Is the Diagnosis and Treatment for Dark Urine?
+What Is the Diagnosis of Dark Urine?

 How to Prevent Dark Urine?